Sima Wali: Career

 She also played a key role in creating the Policy Council on Afghan Women, a coalition of non-governmental organizations that works to advance women's status in Afghanistan and to ensure that women there are equal recipients of U.S. development assistance funds.

 While she was in Jalalabad, Afghanistan, in 2005 to launch a project on building democracy among women, Wali narrowly escaped death at the hands of Taliban, Al-Qaeda, and Pakistani militants.
 Although she had received a death threat from the Taliban before, this was the closest she had come to being killed by forces opposed to her work.

 Since their ascent in the mid-1990s, Wali had been a vocal opponent of the Taliban's ideology.
 At the State of the World Forum in 1998, she said:

 She had also been a bold critic of what she felt was the American government's abandonment of Afghanistan between the 12 years that the Soviet-Afghan War ended and the U.S.-led invasion of Afghanistan began.

 Wali's writings have been published in prominent journals, newspapers and books.
 In Women in Exile, she relates some of the harrowing details of her escape from Afghanistan in 1978.

 Wali co-authored Invisible History: Afghanistan's Untold Story (2009) with Paul Fitzgerald and Elizabeth Gould.
 Fitgerald and Gould, along with RefWID, also produced the documentary film The Woman in Exile Returns: The Sima Wali Story.
 It tells the story of Wali's return to Kabul in October 2002 after 24 years in exile and her work to help in the rebuilding efforts.

 Wali has made speeches, led conferences and sat on panels at many universities and institutions, which include the United Nations, the United States Congress, the U.S. State Department, Amnesty International, Ford Hall Forum, Yale University Law School, George Washington University Law School, Northeastern University, Woodrow Wilson Center, the Carnegie Council for Ethics in International Affairs, and the Dropping Knowledge project.

 She has been interviewed and featured on various news programs on CNN, CBS News, ABC News, FOX News, Al Jazeera, NPR, and CBC.

 Prior to her exile to the United States in 1978, Wali worked for the American Embassy in Kabul and the U.S. Peace Corps.

-Wali died on September 22, 2017 in Falls Church, Virginia from multiple system atrophy at the age of 66.
+Wali died on September 22, 2017, in Falls Church, Virginia, from multiple system atrophy at the age of 66.

 Education

 Sima Wali was conferred honorary doctorate degrees by both Smith College and Shenandoah University in 2002 and 2003, respectively.
-She earned her master's degree in International Relations from American University's School of International Service (SIS); and, she received her bachelor's degree in Business Administration from Kabul University.
+She earned her master's degree in International Relations from American University's School of International Service (SIS); and her bachelor's degree in Business Administration from Kabul University.